 - 1. Conduct annual inspections to check containers for deterioration and sample integrity. - 2.
 Store the smallest amount of hazardous material as practical in the laboratory. - 3.
-Do not use fume hoods as storage areas for chemicals. - Store chemicals in cabinets or on shelves, not on the floor.

-Store chemicals according to hazard class, not alphabetically.

-Do not store incompatible materials together.

-Secure bottle caps to prevent accidental spills and minimize odors.

-Provide spill trays in liquid storage areas.

-Store large quantities and heavy chemicals on lower shelves.
-Store only lightweight or small quantities above eye level.

-Do not store corrosive materials of any quantity above eye level.

-Wear appropriate PPE, including eye protection, when handling chemicals stored above eye level.

-Keep a ladder or step stool available for reaching overhead storage.

-Store chemicals away from heat and direct sunlight.
+Do not use fume hoods as storage areas for chemicals. - 4.
+Store chemicals in cabinets or on shelves, not on the floor. - 5.
+Store chemicals according to hazard class, not alphabetically. - 6.
+Do not store incompatible materials together. - 7.
+Secure bottle caps to prevent accidental spills and minimize odors. - 8.
+Implement spill trays in liquid storage areas. - 9.
+Store large quantities and heavy chemicals on low shelves. - 10.
+Lightweight or small quantities may be stored above eye level. - 11.
+Do not store corrosive materials of any quantity above eye level. - 12.
+Wear appropriate PPE, including eye protection, when handling chemicals stored above eye level. - 13.
+Keep a ladder or step stool available for reaching overhead storage. - 14.
+Store chemicals away from heat and direct sunlight. - 15.
 Conduct periodic, scheduled inventories.
-Return chemicals not required for the present work to the stockroom for storage or proper disposal.

-Avoid containers commonly associated with food products in labs where hazardous chemicals are used.
+Chemicals not required for current work are to be returned to the stockroom for storage or proper disposal. - 16.
+Avoid using containers commonly associated with food products.